 WORKSHOPS – Submission deadline is July 28, 2023

-We are looking for workshops topics that will be of interest to those who provide anesthesia, sedation, pain management, and critical care services to patients with Congenital Heart Disease.
+We are looking for workshop topics that will be of interest to those who provide anesthesia, sedation, pain management, and critical care services to patients with congenital heart disease.

 - If your workshop will require equipment provided in-kind by vendors/commercial supporters such as ultrasound machines, VAD devices, etc. – please confirm with vendors that they are willing to provide/ship the equipment prior to submitting your proposal or make alternative arrangements to provide the equipment.

 - Please list all proposed faculty on your submission; confirm that they are willing to participate prior to submitting your proposal.